 Knowing when to plant potatoes really depends on the climate zone you live in.
 As a general rule, the ideal time for planting potatoes is between March and May.
 First early potatoes should be planted in early spring.
 Second early potatoes are best planted in mid-April.
 While maincrop potatoes should be planted in late April.

 When the green shoots reach between 20 to 30 cm tall add extra soil around the stems to stop any light reaching any potatoes that are growing closer to the surface.
 This process is called earthing-up and prevents your potato crop turning green.
 You will need to continue doing this as your potatoes grow.

 However, you can skip this step by growing the potatoes under black polythene.
 This is a low maintenance planting method as you won’t need to earth up, and there is no digging involved in harvesting the potatoes from just below the soil level.

-Dig up the whole plant with a fork or spade, being careful not to spear any potatoes as you go.
-‘Make sure that you reject any green potatoes as these can be poisonous,’ advises Kate.
+You will know they are ready when the flowers open or the buds drop, usually around mid summer.
+To harvest potatoes, dig up the whole plant with a fork or spade, being careful not to spear any potatoes as you go.